tellemiller/paywall-bypass-bot/README.md

 - `/add_domain <domain>`: Add a domain to the list of domains you want to bypass.
 - `/list_domains`: List the currently bypassed domains.

+## How It Works
+1. Send a link from a domain to the bot in a chat room.
+2. The bot checks if the domain is in the list of bypassed domains.
+3. If the domain is allowed, the bot shortens the link using 12ft.io and provides a paywall-bypass link.

 ## Free Hosting Options
 Your Telegram bot can only monitor for links while the `telegram_bot.py` file is running.
 You can leave the bot running on your own computer, or just run the Python file when you need the bot.
 Both of these options are a bit tedious and don't work well when you want the bot to work for other people in your Telegram group.
 You could rent server space and have your bot run there, but there is typically a cost associated with this.
 I've outlined below how you can host your bot for free, with certain limitations.